Pages That Need Transcription

 page_0002

-me to visit different states & localities and to seek for specimens of grasses and information of all kinds about them - both the cultivates and the wild species. - It will be a job requiring some considerable time.
+me to visit different states & localities and to seek for specimens of grasses and information of all kinds about them - both the cultivated and the wild species. - It will be a job requiring some considerable time.

-I spent half a day in Chicago last week - with my brother-in-law Col. Samuel Stone - who is much interested in the newly organised Historical Society. -
+I spent half a day in Chicago last week - with my brother=in=law Col. Samuel Stone - who is much interested in the newly organised Historical Society. -

-Very truly yours [I?]
-A Lapham
+Very truly yours I A Lapham

 Robt Kennicott Esq